A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Conclusion

 \section{Conclusion}

 We have successfully developed a methodology to easily analyze multiband photometry through dimensionality reduction and detect anomalies by using a \textit{long-short term memory autoencoder} (LSTM-AE).
 While future work is required to test this models scalability, it is expected to have the ability to handle large amounts of data.
 The LSTM-AE compresses multiband photometry into a two-dimensional latent space without the need of predefined labels, and we used GCs, labels from SIMBAD, parallaxes from Gaia, and PS images to understand the latent space and demonstrated how analyzing the latent space facilitates efficient data interpretation.
-Since the model must reconstruct the entire sequence of magnitudes, it implicitly reconstructs all colors as well.
+Since the model must reconstruct {all} magnitudes, it implicitly reconstructs all colors as well.
 This means that the latent space representation captures more information than traditional analysis methods that use a collection of CMDs and color-color plots, as those do not probe the entire SED shape.
 The model demonstrates high accuracy in reconstructing the input photometry, and we show that anomalous stellar types can be easily detected by analyzing poorly reconstructed photometry.
 Future work is required to clearly distinguish physical anomalies from observational artifacts.

 The model has generalization capabilities, making it a useful model to deploy in the pipeline of large-scale photometric surveys for dimensionality reduction, anomaly detection, and potentially denoising purposes.
 While outside the scope of this paper, AEs possess the ability to perform data imputation \citep{Imputation_Pereira}.
 If future studies demonstrate that an LSTM-AE can reliably fill in missing photometric bands for stars with well-behaved SEDs, it would be advantageous for surveys to train and deploy such a model on their data.
-Since the proposal of the model arose from the need to present the data in its natural form, i.e as a sequence of wavelength, it is clear that the LSTM-AE can be applied to many other surveys and other types of astronomical objects in which multiband photometry reveals underlying physics of the objects that are being analyzed, like galaxies.
+Since the proposal of the model arose from the need to {exploit the wavelength-dependent nature of the data,} it is clear that the LSTM-AE can be applied to many other surveys and other types of astronomical objects in which multiband photometry reveals underlying physics of the objects that are being analyzed, like galaxies.

 \begin{contribution} \textbf{Conceptualization:} \\ B. D. Hutchinson, C. A. Pilachowski \\ \textbf{Data curation:} \\ B. D. Hutchinson \\ \textbf{Formal analysis:} \\ B. D. Hutchinson \\ \textbf{Investigation:} \\ B. D. Hutchinson \\ \textbf{Methodology:} \\ B. D. Hutchinson, C. A Pilachowski, C. I. Johnson \\ \textbf{Software:} \\ B. D. Hutchinson \\ \textbf{Supervision:} \\ C. A. Pilachowski, C. I. Johnson\\ \textbf{Validation:} \\ B. D. Hutchinson, C. A. Pilachowski, C. I. Johnson \\ \textbf{Visualization:} \\ B. D. Hutchinson \\ \textbf{Writing --- original draft:} \\ B. D. Hutchinson \\ \textbf{Writing --- review \& editing:} \\ B. D. Hutchinson, C. A. Pilachowski, C. I. Johnson \\ \end{contribution}